Previously: Unforgivable Deeds

 “Midgard.
 With some people who call themselves “The Avengers or SHIELD.”

 “Right.
 Let’s getter dun!”
-I snapped, then summoned my armor and sword (currently doing time as a massive battle axe) as I headed towards Bifrost.
-“Oh… wait… You haven’t fixed the bifrost yet have you?”
+I snapped, then summoned my armor and sword-axe as I headed towards Bifrost.
+“Oh… wait… You haven’t fixed the Bifrost yet have you?”

 “How did you know it was broken?”

 “I am that excellent.”